dwainejade/eventful/README.md

 Event Booking App like Eventbrite

+## Working Features

+- search for events
+- save liked events for later
+- view event location on map

 ## Planned Features

+- see trending events based on ticket purchases
 - filter events by price, proximity, date, and type
-- see trending events based on ticket purchases
-- follow event organizers and venuew
+- follow event organizers and venue
-- save liked events for later
 - purchase tickets and use QR codes for entry to event
-- view event location on map
 - share events with friends
 - share tickets with friends
 - and more